Prosecutors seek to block Brazilian presidential candidate

-RIO DE JANEIRO (AP) - Brazilian prosecutors are asking a judge to approve charges against a conservative presidential candidate.

-Sao Paulo state’s prosecutor’s office accused Geraldo Alckmin of receiving illegal campaign contributions amounting to $2.5 million in his 2014 election to governor of Sao Paulo.
-Alckmin denies any wrongdoing.
+RIO DE JANEIRO (AP) - Brazilian prosecutors have asked a judge to approve charges against conservative presidential candidate Geraldo Alckmin.
+They accuse the former governor of Sao Paulo state of receiving illegal campaign contributions amounting to $2.5 million in his 2014 election.

+Alckmin, who has struggled in the polls, denies any wrongdoing in the case linking him allegedly illegal payments by constructor Odebrecht.

+His lawyers called Tuesday’s accusation “noise from a prosecutor” shortly before the October elections.

-The prosecutors say Alckmin’s political rights should be suspended, but that’s unlikely to happen before October’s election.
+Investigators at Sao Paulo state prosecutors’ office said Alckmin’s political rights should be suspended, but that’s unlikely to happen before October’s election.

+They also want the candidate to pay an amount equal to the contribution to the government.

-Alckmin is polling below 10 percent, but he’s widely seen as the most business-friendly candidate in the election and has the broadest coalition, giving him more free campaign airtime than any other candidate.
+Alckmin is widely seen as the most business-friendly candidate in the election and has the broadest coalition, which includes five parties, giving him more free campaign airtime than any other candidate.

 The same prosecutors’ office is also seeking charges against another likely candidate, Fernando Haddad of the Workers’ Party.